SMSC: Spiritual Moral, Social and Cultural Education

 LIFE:

 Our Learning is for Ever course makes a significant contribution to SMSC provision as well as PSHE.
 The nature of the course encourages discussions, listening to others’ views and exploring perceptions from different cultures or groups in society.
-It uses controversial and sensitive issues which promote engagement and deeper thinking about moral and social issues.
+It uses controversial and sensitive issues which promote engagement and deeper thinking about moral and social issues, enabling students to reflect upon the morality of choices they make and will make in their adult lives.

 TRIPS:

 There are a number of trips available to students during their time at Cheam High School.
-These include theatre performances, Duke of Edinburgh Award expeditions, course field trips, residential trips abroad, outward bound experiences and activity days to local attractions.
-A list of trips enjoyed in the last academic year is available here.
+These include theatre performances, Duke of Edinburgh Award expeditions, course field trips, residential trips abroad (such as to France and Germany), and activity days to local places of interest, such as Whitehall.
+We are pleased to be able to offer a broad variety of trips to students at Cheam and proud that such a significant number of students take advantage of this opportunity.